Data leak: More than 30,000 LPM Property Management clients' personal data available

 They appeared to be either photos or scans of the documents used for verification purposes for the management company compliance process, Dixon said.

-Dixon, who is based in Ireland, said as soon as they discovered the leak on May 10 they contacted the company via its online contact form.
-They never received a reply.
+Dixon, who is based in Ireland, said as soon as he discovered the leak on May 10 he contacted the company via its online contact form, but never received a reply.

-However, LPM Property Management spokesman Chris Galloway told the Herald they were not made aware of the unsecured data until June 10, when they were contacted by international technology publication CyberNews.
+However, LPM Property Management spokesman Chris Galloway told the Herald they were not made aware of the unsecured data until June 10, when it was discovered by their own technical contractor.

 Read More